netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 # NETCONF Txid Extension

-This document describes a NETCONF extension which modifies the behavior of get-config, get-data, edit-config, edit-data, discard-changes, copy-config, delete-config and commit such that clients are able to conditionally retrieve and update the configuration in a NETCONF server.
+This document describes a NETCONF extension which modifies the behavior of ``<get-config>``, ``<get-data>``, ``<edit-config>``, ``<edit-data>``, ``<discard-changes>``, ``<copy-config>``, ``<delete-config>``, and ``<commit>`` operations such that clients are able to conditionally retrieve and update the configuration in a NETCONF server.

-For servers implementing YANG-Push, an extension for conveying txid updates as part of subscription updates is also defined.
-A similar extension is also defined for servers implememnting "Comparison of NMDA Datastores".
+For servers implementing YANG-Push {{!RFC8641}}, an extension for conveying txid updates as part of subscription updates is also defined.
+A similar extension is also defined for servers implememnting "Comparison of NMDA Datastores" {{!RFC9144}}.

-Several low level mechanisms could be defined to fulfill the requirements for efficient client-server txid synchronization.
+Several low level mechanisms could be defined to fulfill the requirements for efficient client/server txid synchronization.
-This document defines two such mechanisms, the etag txid mechanism and the last-modified txid mechanism.
-Additional mechanisms could be added in future.
-This document is therefore divided into a two parts; the first part discusses the txid mechanism in an abstract, protocol-neutral way.
+This document defines two such mechanisms, the 'etag txid' mechanism ({{sec-etag}}) and the 'last-modified txid' mechanism ({{sec-lm}}).
+However, additional txid mechanisms may be defined in the future.
+Scuh mechanisms have to adhere to the principles defined in {{sec-principles}}.

+This document is divided into a two main parts; the first part discusses the txid mechanism in an abstract, protocol-neutral way.
 The second part,
 [Txid Mechanisms](#txid-mechanisms), then adds the protocol layer, and provides concrete encoding examples.

-## Use Cases
+## Sample Use Cases

-The common use cases for txid mecahnisms are briefly discussed here.
+The common use cases for txid mecahnisms are briefly discussed in this section.

-Initial configuration retrieval
+Initial configuration retrieval:
-: When the client initially connects to a server, it may be interested to acquire a current view of (parts of) the server's configuration.
+: When a client initially connects to a server, it may be interested to acquire a current view of (parts of) the server's configuration.
 In order to be able to efficiently detect changes later, it may also be interested to store meta level txid information for subtrees of the configuration.

-Subsequent configuration retrieval
+Subsequent configuration retrieval:
-: When a client needs to reread (parts of) the server's configuration, it may be interested to leverage the txid meta data it has stored by requesting the server to prune the response so that it does not repeat configuration data that the client is already aware of.
+: When a client needs to retrieve again (parts of) the server's configuration, it may be interested to leverage the txid metadata it has stored by requesting the server to prune the response so that it does not repeat configuration data that the client is already aware of.

-Configuration update with txid return
+Configuration update with txid return:
-: When a client issues a transaction towards a server, it may be interested to also learn the new txid meta data the server has stored for the updated parts of the configuration.
+: When a client issues a transaction towards a server, it may be interested to also learn the new txid metadata that the server has stored for the updated parts of the configuration.

-Conditional configuration change
+Conditional configuration change:
-: When a client issues a transaction towards a server, it may specify txid meta data for the transaction in order to allow the server to verify that the client is up to date with any changes in the parts of the configuration that it is concerned with.
-If the txid meta data in the server is different than the client expected, the server rejects the transaction with a specific error message.
+: When a client issues a transaction towards a server, it may specify txid metadata for the transaction in order to allow the server to verify that the client is up to date with any changes in the parts of the configuration that it is concerned with.
+If the txid metadata in the server is different than the client expected, the server rejects the transaction with a specific error message.

-Subscribe to configuration changes with txid return
+Subscribe to configuration changes with txid return:
-: When a client subscribes to configuration change updates through YANG-Push, it may be interested to also learn the the updated txid meta data for the changed data trees.
+: When a client subscribes to configuration change updates through YANG-Push, it may be interested to also learn the updated txid metadata for the changed data trees.

-## General Txid Principles
+## General Txid Principles {#sec-principles}

-All servers implementing a txid mechanism MUST maintain a top level server side txid meta data value for each configuration datastore supported by the server.
-Server side txid is often abbreviated s-txid.
+All servers implementing a txid mechanism MUST maintain a top level server side txid (s-txid) metadata value for each configuration datastore supported by the server.
-Txid mechanism implementations MAY also maintain txid meta data values for nodes deeper in the YANG data tree.
+Txid mechanism implementations MAY also maintain txid metadata values for nodes deeper in the YANG data tree.
 The nodes for which the server maintains txids are collectively referred to as the "Versioned Nodes".

-Server implementors MAY use the YANG extension statement ietf-netconf-txid:versioned-node to inform potential clients about which YANG nodes the server maintains a txid value for.
+Server implementations MAY use the YANG extension statement ietf-netconf-txid:versioned-node to inform potential clients about which YANG nodes the server maintains a txid value for.
 Another way to discover (a partial) set of Versioned Nodes is for a client to